 Basement Waterproofing: Causes of Basement Leaks

 Almost all homeowners with basements are going to experience basement leaks at some point.
-You may think you can do your own basement waterproofing and leak repair in Charleston by filling cracks or making sure your sump pump is functional, but with as many causes of basement leaks as there are methods of basement waterproofing - the only way you can truly stop basement water problems is by knowing what the cause of your basement leak is and stopping it from the root.
+You may think you can do your own basement waterproofing and leak repair in Charleston or Lexington by filling cracks or making sure your sump pump is functional, but with as many causes of basement leaks as there are methods of basement waterproofing - the only way you can truly stop basement water problems is by knowing what the cause of your basement leak is and stopping it from the root.